vanzidler/vanzidler/README.md

 ## 📬 Contact in 📍 Yerevan, Armenia
 Let’s talk if you’re working on something challenging, ambitious, or just well-crafted.
+Mostly working with private repos and contractors.

 📧 **Email**: vanzidler@gmail.com
 🔗 **LinkedIn**: [linkedin.com/in/vanzidler](https://linkedin.com/in/vanzidler)